essej/aoo/readme.rst

 Audio over OSC based audio streaming
 ====================================

-"Audio over OSC" aka *AoO* is aimed to be a message based audio system using Open Sound Control OSC_ as a syntax format.
+"Audio over OSC" aka *AoO* is aimed to be a message based audio system inspired by Open Sound Control OSC_ as a syntax format.
+It is dedicated to send audio in real time from arbitrary sources to arbitrary sinks on demand.

 history
 -------

-The vision of *AoO* has been done in 2009, a first implementation a library with externals for PureData (Pd) has been done 2010, but major issues with needed networking objects, like netsend, netreceive made this version unpracticable.
+A first vision of *AoO* has came up in 2009, a first implementation as a library with externals for PureData (Pd) has been done 2010, but major issues with needed networking objects made this version unpracticable and was not used extensively.
-More on this version of message based audio system was published at LAC 2014 [LAC14]
+More on this version of AoO as "message based audio system"" was published at LAC 2014 [LAC14]_

-..
-[AOO-LAC14] see docu/lac2014_aoo.pdf

-A new Version has been started again in 2020, targeting a network streaming Project for Kunsthaus Graz for Bill Fontana using a independent wireless network infrastructure Funkfeuer in Graz [0xFF].
+A new Version, quite from scratch, has been launched in 2020, targeting a network streaming Project for Kunsthaus Graz for Bill Fontana using a independent wireless network infrastructure FunkFeuer Graz 0xFF_ and also reviving the Virtual IEM Computer Music Ensemble VICE_ within a seminar on IEM_ Graz.

 .. _OSC: http://opensoundcontrol.org/